Southwestern myotis: Description

 The southwestern myotis is generally larger than similar bat species living within its range.
 It has soft brown pelage with a large skull and large ears.
 Its ears are brown and used for echolocation.
 Found in Guatemala, Mexico, and the southern United States, it is a nocturnal insectivore.
 There is no sexual dimorphism amongst these bats.
 The species migrates phenologically as opposed to hibernating.

 Several physical features of the southwestern myotis differentiate it from other members of the genus Myotis.
 This bat has larger forearms, ears, and a larger skull than other members of Myotis, such as M. septentrionalis and M. keenii.
-This is in part due to the fact that the southwestern myotis is an overall larger bat.
+This is in part because the southwestern myotis is an overall larger bat.
 The southwestern myotis can be identified based on its size.
 This bat generally has forearms that exceed 37mm, ears larger than 19mm, and a skull that is longer than 15.7mm.
 Various fur patterns also make this bat distinctive.
 The southwestern myotis has no microscopic hairs on its wings or its uropatagium.
 Its large brown ears are also distinctive.
 Similar members of the genus Myotis have black ears.